vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 teacher is facing east and student is facing northeast.
 (1b) is clearly a variant of (1a) and a combination of both is perfectly feasible: the pupil faces north, but, if appropriate, may look towards the northeast.
 8

-That the Brāhman. a prefers alternative (2)—teacher and pupil sitting oppo site to one another, directed to the east and west respectively—-may above all have practical reasons, since the teacher bestows more than only learning upon the neophyte at this occasion; a change of position may have been thought to be cumbersome.
+That the Brāhmaṇa prefers alternative (2)—teacher and pupil sitting oppo site to one another, directed to the east and west respectively—-may above all have practical reasons, since the teacher bestows more than only learning upon the neophyte at this occasion; a change of position may have been thought to be cumbersome.
 9 The first alternative (1a–b), on the other hand, because it makes sense in terms of the mystique of the quarters, may have preserved original traits.
 Moreover, the right side of the teacher has symbolic meaning.
 ‘There is ample evidence that the right hand or the right side of the body was decidedly preferred to the left.’
 10 We will return to this below.

 The Satapathabrāhman ´ . a does itself refer to earlier modalities of the ritual recitation of the Sāvitrī, when it reads: ‘In former days, however, they recited that same verse (the Sāvitrī) at the end of the year (sam. vatsare), thinking “being as old as a year, indeed, children are born; as soon as born, we impart speech to him”.’
 11 The appropriate direction in this ritual is, or so it seems, the northeast, in which direction Prajāpati gave birth, Prajāpati who is equated with the year (Gonda 1984).